Psalms For Life

 they oppress your very own.

-6 They kill widows and immigrants
+6 They kill widows and migrants

 and murder the fatherless